Hi, I’m M.

 You belong here if…

 You’re raising a child whose wiring the world doesn’t always make room for.
-Or you’ve received a late diagnosis and you’re quietly rereading your entire life from the beginning.
-Or you’re a parent who sometimes feels invisible in the work of loving your family — like everyone is growing except you.
+Or you’ve received a late diagnosis.
+Autism, giftedness, twice exceptionality.
+And you’re rereading your entire life from the beginning.
+Or you’re starting to suspect the way you’ve moved through the world isn’t the way most people do, and you’re trying to make sense of that.

 Whatever brought you here, you don’t have to be further along than you are.
 You don’t have to have the words for what you’re feeling.
 You just have to be willing to keep going.
 That’s all any of us are doing.